amandajduva/employee-tracker/README.md

 ## Credits

 While I wrote the code for this application, I also received support from a tutor.
+My tutor assisted me in fixing bugs with code I already had and with finishing code for the add role, add employee, and update employee functions.

 ## License